KirillosTY/Course-Overview-System/Documentation/Manual.md

 # Starting up the first time!

-The program will create necessary files on startup.
+The program will create necessary files on startup, in to a folder named "CourseInfo", make sure folder exists in start location.
 Most of the options will be unavailable until you add a course throught the "Add a course"-Button, on the top right side of the basic user interface.

 ![Basic ui](https://github.com/KirillosTY/Course-Overview-System/blob/f407fd2047e4aed1e5f124bfbf495c0413d34001/Documentation/Kuvat/basic%20UI.png)